How To Use Hair Butter To Protect Your Hair + Easy DIY Recipe

 What butters are good for low-porosity hair?

 You need moisture-rich natural butter for low-porosity hair.
-Avocado, pistachio, murumuru, and cupuacu butter are good for low-porosity hair.
+You can use avocado, pistachio, murumuru, or cupuacu butter for hair with low porosity.

 What butter is good for 4c hair?